The Arithmetic of Carmichael Quotients: Introduction

-Before going deeper, in this paper we would like to focus on arithmetic properties of Carmichael quotients.
-We extend many known results about Fermat quotients or Euler quotients to Carmichael quotients by using the same techniques, such as basic arithmetic properties with special emphasis on congruences, Carmichael-Wieferich numbers, some conditions on $m$ and $a$ which ensure that $C_{m}(a)\not \equiv 0$ (mod $m$), equidistribution of Carmichael quotients and the least periods of sequences derived from Carmichael quotient.
-At last, we link Carmichael quotients to the discrete logarithm problem.
+We extend many known results about Fermat quotients or Euler quotients to Carmichael quotients by using the same techniques, such as basic arithmetic properties with special emphasis on congruences, the least periods of sequences derived from Carmichael quotient, Carmichael-Wieferich numbers.
+Finally, we link Carmichael quotients to perfect nonlinear functions.